-For the Year Ended l December 31,
+For the Year Ended D For the Year Ended December 31,

 2012 2013

-(in RMB tho usands)
+(in RMB thousa ands)

-Audit fees (1) 3,792 8,716
+Audit fees(1) 3,792 8,716

-Audit-related fees (2) - -
+Audit-related fees(2)

 Tax fees (3) 69 101

 - (1) "Audit fees" means the aggregate fees billed for professional services rendered by our independent registered public accounting firm for the audit of our annual financial statements and the review of our comparative interim financial information. - (2) "Audit related fees" represents aggregate fees billed for professional services rendered by our principal auditor for the assurance and related services, which mainly included the audit and review of financial statements and are not reported under "Audit Fees" above. - (3) "Tax fees" represents the aggregated fees billed for professional services rendered by our independent registered public accounting firm for tax compliance, tax advice and tax planning.